ProvableHQ/welcome/documentation/aleo/networking/networking.md

 ## Block Download/Sync

-Before nodes can actively participate in the network, it must have the latest state of the blockchain.
+Before nodes can actively participate in the network, it must have the latest state of the ledger.
 Whether a node is newly connecting to the network or just has stale state, it must download it's missing blocks by syncing with another node.

 snarkOS uses a "Header-First" approach to block syncing, where the node downloads and validates the block headers before downloading the full blocks in parallel.